-Convertible bonds are issued in face amounts of $1,000 with maturity dates of 10 to 20 years.
+Convertible bonds are issued in face amounts of $1,000.
 As with a standard bond, bondholders receive interest payments twice a year.
 The owner can choose to convert the bond at any time before the bond matures.
 A convertible bond has a conversion ratio, which is how many shares a bondholder can expect to receive when he converts the bond.
 For example, a bond with a conversion ratio of 50 has a conversion ratio of $1,000 divided by 50 or $20 per share.
 The equity value of the bond is how much the shares would be worth if the bonds converted at current market values.
 For example, if the shares currently trade for $15 per share, the equity value of the convertible bond is $750 ($15 x 50).

 Balance Sheet Impact